oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 There are 2 frag types :

- - *normal* : Leon tries to connect to the first node of the job and tell it to kill itself.
+ - *normal* : Leon tries to connect to the first node allocated for the job and terminates the job. oarexec to end itself.
- - *exterminate* : after a timeout if the *normal* method did not succeeded then Leon notifies this case and clean up the database for these jobs.
-So OAR don't know what occured on the node and Suspects it.
+ - *exterminate* : after a timeout if the *normal* method did not succeed then Leon notifies this case and clean up the database for these jobs.
+So OAR doesn't know what occured on the node and Suspects it.

 NodeChangeState
 ---------------